maljazaery/AKS_GPU_IB_CLUSTER_AML/README.md

-# AML on AKS with Infiniband
+# AML as Orchestrator for your AKS GPU Infiniband Clutser

-This tutorial will take you through creating an AML (Azure Machine Learning) compute backed by an AKS (Azure Kubernetes Service) cluster and running a distributed training job on it with Infiniband support.
+This tutorial will take you through creating an AML (Azure Machine Learning) compute backed by an AKS (Azure Kubernetes Service) cluster and running a distributed AML job on it with Infiniband support.

 Here is a diagram showing the high level setup architecture: